 Cobh is a pretty town built on a steep hill on Great Island in Cork Harbour.
 It is just 20 minutes from Cork city and there are hourly rail and bus connections to and from the city.
 The town’s architecture and streetscape is distinctly Victorian.
 St. Colman’s Cathedral dominates the town.
 It’s 49-bell Carillon is the only such instrument in Ireland and is the largest in Ireland and Britain.

 Cobh has a range of tourist accommodation including Bed and Breakfasts, self catering and small and mid sized Hotels.
 There are many restaurants and cafes catering for all tastes close to the town centre.

 Cobh has many festivals and commemorations throughout the year.
 The St. Patrick’s Day Parade takes place at 3.30pm on 17th March.
 The sinking of the Titanic is commemorated in April and the Lusitania in May.
-The South of Ireland Pipe Band Championships take place on the June Bank Holiday weekend.
 The historical raising by Taoiseach Eamon De Valera, for the first time, of the Irish Tricolour on Spike Island in July 1938 as part of the Treaty Ports handover by the British is re-enacted in July.
 The Cobh Peoples’ Regatta takes place in August with a feast of entertainment both on and off the water.
 The Festival of the Blues and the International Sea Angling Festival take place in September.
 Something for everyone!